Ruhollah Khomeini's contacts with the United States: February 1979

 Two days before Khomeini's return from France, Commander-in-Chief Abbas Gharabaghi told Khomeini's entourage that the Iranian military was not against political alterations, particularly with regard to "the cabinet".
 On 1 February 1979, Khomeini arrived in Tehran.
 By 5 February 1979, the Iranian military was not resistant to changes in the type of government anymore, as long as these changes were conducted "legally and gradually".
 By this point, junior officers and conscripts deserted and a mutiny erupted in the Air Force.
 On 11 February 1979, Iran's military leaders, behind Shapour Bakhtiar's back, declared neutrality, which de facto meant that they had surrendered.

-Gary Sick, former member of the National Security Council during the period of the Islamic revolution has stated to The Guardian that "the documents [shown by the BBC] are genuine".
-However he added that he "never saw" the document describing Khomeini's alleged attempts to get into contact with the US back in 1963.

 1980 meeting in Paris

-Declassified documents from Jimmy Carter and an account of Hamilton Jordan, Carter's chief of staff, show that Jordan met with Sadegh Ghotbzadeh in Paris in 1980 to discuss the possibility of extraditing the Shah exchange for the release of embassy hostages.
-This occurred during the Shah's exile in Panama when Arístides Royo wouldn't grant the Islamic Republic's extradition's request.
+Declassified documents from Jimmy Carter and an account of Hamilton Jordan, Carter's chief of staff, show that Jordan met with Sadegh Ghotbzadeh in Paris in 1980 to discuss the possibility of extraditing the Shah in exchange for the release of embassy hostages.
+This occurred during the Shah's exile in Panama when Arístides Royo would not grant the Islamic Republic's extradition's request.